 Use the following procedure to create and save the Oracle Business Intelligence Logical SQL view object using the Create View Object wizard.
 For more information about a specific dialog within the Create View Object wizard, press F1 or click Help from within the dialog upon which you are working.

-After you have created and saved the view object, you can then access the saved view object and add the following items to the view object: alternate keys, client interface specifications, client row interface specifications, view accessors, and user interface hints.
+After you have created and saved the view object, you can then access the saved view object and add the following items to it:

+- alternate keys

+- client interface specifications

+- client row interface specifications

+- view accessors

+- user interface hints